byui-cse/cse212-csharp/docs/lesson10/prepare-heap.md

 ### Bubble Up

 The bubble up operation is to evaluate if a child node is following the rule that it must come after its parent.
 This recursive operation will check if the child comes before the parent and if so, it will swap the parent and the child positions.
 Now that same child node is either the root or has a new parent.
 Repeat until there are no parents who come after this node.
-At most, this will swap every node from the bottom of the tree all the way to the root, which will be a function of the height of the tree which will result in **log(n)** operations.
+At most, this will swap every node from the bottom of the tree all the way to the root, which is a function of the tree's height which will result in **log(n)** operations.

 Conceptually, if the first item was at the bottom of the tree, the bubble up operation will cause that first node to swap positions with each parent until it is at the root of the tree.